 Still, when Maniscalco first heard about the CGM in the Cloud community not long after his son's diagnosis, the family was not quite ready to go down that road yet.

 They were still adjusting to the initial diabetes routine at home, so it didn’t immediately rise to the top of the family’s priority list to begin researching and connecting to the DIY universe.
-But Maniscalco did begin talking with others in the Diabetes Community about how they were managing and using various D-tech tools.
+But Maniscalco did begin talking with others in the D-Community about how they were managing and using various D-tech tools.

-Before long, a couple of real-life examples paved the way for Maniscalco to turn to the CGM in the Cloud community for help.
+Before long, a couple of real-life examples paved the way for Maniscalco to turn to the CGM in the Cloud for help.
 First, he happened upon a doctor who was mother to a 2-year-old twin diagnosed a month before Zach, and she told them about her Pebble smartwatch connecting with the Nightscout for data sharing.

 “That was the first time this had happened, and I thought, ‘This is insane, there has to be a better way.'
 That was the catalyst for trying to do something different.
 Why can’t it turn on my lights in the bedroom?
 From a technical perspective, there was no reason this couldn’t happen.”